 [Paid Subscription – Daily]

 Think of AID Network as a company you can keep throughout the day.
-They consider themselves to be a daily talk show for working-class creatives––entertaining you with conversations, recurring guests, interviews, advice and more.
-AID Network keeps it raw and honest, keeping you in the loop and fostering a sense of inclusivity amongst all of their listeners.
+They consider themselves to be a daily talk show for working-class creatives.
+They are entertaining you with conversations, recurring guests, interviews, advice and more.
+AID Network keeps it raw and honest.
+It is keeping you in the loop and fostering a sense of inclusivity amongst all of their listeners.

 Want to further immerse yourself within the AID Network?
 You can look into joining their Circle of Trust (COT) for a monthly or annual fee.
-With a COT membership, you can access features such as bonus exclusive content and download current and past episodes that are no longer available on iTunes.
+With a COT membership, you can access features such as bonus exclusive content.
+You can also download current and past episodes that are no longer available on iTunes.

 You are even granted access to their complete catalogue and discounts on their merchandise!
-COT members are known to meet up regularly and engage on Slack channels, extending the podcast to real-life connections and friendships.
+COT members are known to meet up regularly.
+Moreover, they engage on Slack channels, extending the podcast to real-life connections and friendships.

 You don’t have to be a designer to enjoy Jeff Veen’s show.
 On The Presentable Podcast, Jeff explores how our current products and design frame our digital future.
 From writers to those in the design industry, all listeners can tune in and determine their own tailored takeaway.

-In Episode #65, Jeff and his guest Matthew Rechs, former head of Adobe Fonts come together to discuss fonts that will be coming to iOS 13 and why they matter.
+In Episode #65, Jeff and his guest Matthew Rechs, former head of Adobe Fonts come together to discuss fonts.
+These fonts will be coming to iOS 13 and why they matter.
 While this type of information is covered under general design, fonts can be relevant to those in web design as well as copywriters.
-Episode #57 talks about how design can be used to hack government bureaucracy––proving that Presentable focuses on a broad array of topics within the design realm.
+Episode #57 talks about how design can be used to hack government bureaucracy.
+It provides that Presentable focuses on a broad array of topics within the design realm.

 With his compelling and intriguing selection of guests, this show is sure to lock down your interest and your mind open for what Jeff has to offer next.

-Designer Amy Devers and Design Milk’s Jaime Derringer are the bubbly hosts of Clever, a podcast about design and the inside lives of designers.
-Amy and Jaime invite designers of all calibers onto their show to talk about their backgrounds, their current musings, and the journey they’re on.
-Clever is all about humanizing the designer, allowing listeners a glimpse into a candid, behind-the-scenes peek into what makes them tick.
+Designer Amy Devers and Design Milk’s Jaime Derringer are the bubbly hosts of Clever; a podcast about design and the inside lives of designers.
+Moreover, Amy and Jaime invite designers of all calibres onto their show to talk about their backgrounds.
+They also talk about their current musings, and the journey they’re on.
+Furthermore, Clever is all about humanizing the designer, allowing listeners a glimpse into a candid, behind-the-scenes peek into what makes them tick.

-It’s an inspiring show that has helped those even outside of the design industry gain a better understanding of how working creatives make a living for themselves.
-Amy and Jaime delve into the backstories of their guests, providing a vivid snapshot of each individual while ultimately generating entertaining and inspiring content.
+So, it’s an inspiring show that has helped those even outside of the design industry.
+Consequently, they can gain a better understanding of how working creatives make a living for themselves.
+Moreover, Amy and Jaime delve into the backstories of their guests.
+So, it is providing a vivid snapshot of each individual while ultimately generating entertaining and inspiring content.

 18. Design Recharge

-Tune into Design Recharge every Wednesday to get the weekly design scoop from Diane Gibbs, a graphic designer and teacher with over 20 years of experience in the industry.
-With this podcast, she aims to enable designers, illustrators, and typographers to connect amongst each other and build valuable networks of their own.
+Tune into Design Recharge every Wednesday to get the weekly design scoop from Diane Gibbs.
+Diane Gibbs is a graphic designer and teacher with over 20 years of experience in the industry.
+So, with this podcast, she aims to enable designers, illustrators, and typographers to connect with each other.
+As a result, they can build valuable networks of their own.

-Each episode feels like a laid-back conversation between designers and entrepreneurs alike, helping listeners and guests grow their businesses, to be successful and more knowledgeable about design and the business of design.
+Each episode feels like a laid-back conversation between designers and entrepreneurs alike.
+So, it helps listeners and guests grow their businesses, to be successful.
+They also are more knowledgeable about design and the business of design.

 All designers have something she refers to as a “design battery”.
-After not being able to immerse herself in the design community as often due to her “solopreneur” lifestyle, she felt her design battery to be half charged and unenergized.
-Diane needed a way to keep her design battery consistently charged, giving way to the birth of Design Recharge––where designers can access other designers within the community, helping everyone recharge their energy!
+After not being able to immerse herself in the design community as often due to her “solopreneur” lifestyle.
+Therefore, she felt her design battery to be half charged and unenergized.
+Diane needed a way to keep her design battery consistently charged.
+Moreover, she needed giving way to the birth of Design Recharge.
+So, designers can access other designers within the community.
+Consequently, helping everyone recharge their energy!

 19. Minor Details

-Minor Details is a podcast for those working in the industrial design industry, with hosts Nicholas Baker and James Connors fostering thoughtful, niched conversations for like-minded individuals.
+Minor Details is a podcast for those working in the industrial design industry.
+Hosts Nicholas Baker and James Connors fostering thoughtful, niched conversations for like-minded individuals.

-On their show, the two independent creatives discuss what it’s like to live and work as an industrial designer in New York City.
-Described as refreshing design content, this show is ideal for anyone who is seeking specifically tailored discussions and advice about industrial design.
+On their show, the two independent creatives discuss.
+It’s like to live and work as an industrial designer in New York City.
+Described as refreshing design content.
+So, this show is ideal for anyone who is seeking specifically tailored discussions and advice about industrial design.

 20. Honest Designers

 Looking to make an impact in the creative universe?
 Join Tom Ross, Ian Barnard, Dustin Lee, and Lisa Glanz on Honest Designers, where the four share their valuable insight on how to succeed and thrive as a creative professional.
-Each of the hosts is flourishing in their own tremendous success within their own creative fields, and they’re here to share their honest advice and actionable tips with you!
-Learn how to establish yourself in your field and create an individual brand of your very own.
+In addition, each of the hosts is flourishing in their own tremendous success within their own creative fields.
+Furthermore, they’re here to share their honest advice and actionable tips with you!
+Therefore, learn how to establish yourself in your field and create an individual brand of your very own.
 With the Honest Designers podcast, you’ll have comprehensive and lucrative information at your fingertips.

-The four hosts of this show offer an inclusive group dynamic that helps listeners relate more, assuring their audience that they’ve “been there, done that”––revealing their vulnerabilities with no hesitation.
-Honest Designers provide encouraging advice for those who feel like they are struggling, and they aren’t afraid to get down to the nitty, gritty details.
+The four hosts of this show offer an inclusive group dynamic that helps listeners relate more.
+It is also assuring their audience that they’ve “been there, done that”––revealing their vulnerabilities with no hesitation.
+Consequently, honest Designers provide encouraging advice for those who feel like they are struggling.
+Moreover, they aren’t afraid to get down to the nitty, gritty details.

 [Twice a Week]

-LuAnn Nigara has 35 years of wild success in the interior design industry, and she’s well-equipped with the knowledge to help you run your business successfully and profitably.
-Join her and her prestigious guests from the interior design field as they reveal business skills to help steer you in the right direction.
-You can be sure to take away something specific, palatable, and actionable with every podcast.
+LuAnn Nigara has 35 years of wild success in the interior design industry.
+She’s well-equipped with the knowledge to help you run your business successfully and profitably.
+Therefore join her and her prestigious guests from the interior design field as they reveal business skills to help steer you in the right direction.
+You can also be sure to take away something specific, palatable, and actionable with every podcast.